suhasHere/moq-transport/draft-ietf-moq-transport.md

 less than or equal to the Largest Group in the GROUP_SYNC message issued upstream.
 Otherwise, the relay publisher MUST issue a new upstream GROUP_SYNC message.

-Original publishers MUST publish a new group in the requested track if a Group with a Location greater than or equal to the GroupID specified in the most recent GROUP_SYNC message has not already been published.
+Original publishers MUST publish a new group in the requested track if a Group with GroupID greater than or equal to the GroupID specified in the most recent GROUP_SYNC message has not already been published.

 ~~~